 Greek: The Pleiades were the seven daughters of the Titan god, Atlas, who held up the sky, and Oceanid, Pleione, commonly known as the Seven Sisters.
 Following a chance meeting, the great hunter Orion became enamoured with the Pleiades grace and beauty and pursued them for seven years, until Zeus intervened, turning them into doves.
 The sisters flew into the sky and were transformed into the stars, known thereafter as the Pleiades star cluster.
 Actually, only six stars are visible to the naked eye.
-According the Greek legend, one explanation for the absence of the seventh star was that, Merope, which is the faintest star in the cluster, is the lost Pleaid because she hid her face in shame after marrying a mortal, King Sisyphus.
+According to the Greek legend, one explanation for the absence of the seventh star was that Merope, which is the faintest star in the cluster, is the lost Pleiad because she hid her face in shame after marrying a mortal, King Sisyphus.

 Japanese: The seven gods of good fortune (the seven lucky gods).
 Influenced by Chinese and Indian folklore, the seven deities were adopted into the Japanese culture around the Muromachi period.
-Today, shrines and sculptures of the seven can be seen all over Japan, either alone or in a group, often in their treasure ship (takarabune).
-Their ship is thought to be laden with treasures, such as a hat and cloak of invisibility, (kakuremino) a bag of good fortune (nunobukuro) which holds an inexhaustible reserve of items, and a never emptying purse (kanabukuro).
+Today, shrines and sculptures of the seven can be seen all over Japan, either alone or in a group, often in their treasure ship (Takarabune).
+Their ship is thought to be laden with treasures, such as a hat and cloak of invisibility, (Kakuremino) a bag of good fortune (Nunobukuro) which holds an inexhaustible reserve of items, and a never emptying purse (Kanabukuro).
 Who wouldn’t want one of those?

-Each god is associated with a virtue: honesty, fortune, dignity, ability, longevity, happiness and wisdom.
+Each god is associated with a specific virtue: honesty, fortune, dignity, ability, longevity, happiness and wisdom.
 According to Japanese tradition, the Shichi Fukujin (seven gods) bring gifts of happiness and luck to believers on New Year’s Eve.
 Children are encouraged to place a picture of one of the gods under their pillow on this special night to bless them with good fortune throughout the New Year.

 European: In Irish and Scottish folklore, it’s believed that the seventh son of a seventh son will be born with special powers of healing and clairvoyance.
 In other cultures, however, a seventh son is considered a terrible curse.
 In Latin American lore, the seventh son is destined to become a werewolf upon reaching the age of 13, while in Romanian culture, he will turn into a vampire.

-Syrian: The Seven Sleepers is the story of seven youths who hid in a cave near the city of Ephesus to avoid persecution by Roman emperor, Decius, for refusing to renounce their faith of Christianity.
+Syrian: The Seven Sleepers is the story of seven youths who hid in a cave near the city of Ephesus to avoid persecution by the Roman emperor, Decius, for refusing to renounce their faith of Christianity.
 On discovering their whereabouts, the Emperor sealed the entrance to the cave, where the men fell into a miraculous sleep.

 Two centuries later, the cave was re-opened and the sleepers awoke, unaware of how much time had passed, or that the world had changed.
 Word of their resurrection spread after one of the youths returned to the city and tried to buy bread with an old Decius coin.
-The new emperor, Theodosis II, visited the men in the cave to hear their story, where they later died.
+The new emperor, Theodosius II, visited the men in the cave to hear their story, where they later died.
 The seven men were buried in the cave and declared saints by the Emperor.

 Chinese: In Chinese culture, the number seven is associated with anger, and even death.
 The 7th month of the Chinese calendar is known as the Ghost Month, where the gates of hell open, releasing its demons and spirits into the living realm.
 MUWAHAHAHAHA.
 Ironically, Valentine’s Day in China falls on the 7th day of the 7 month.

-Scottish: Thomas of Ercildoune, (Earlston) more commonly known as Thomas the Rhymer or True Thomas, was a 13th century Scottish bard and prophet, who was taken to the land of the Fairies after falling under the spell of the Fairie Queen.
+Scottish: Thomas of Ercildoune, (Earlston) more commonly known as Thomas the Rhymer or True Thomas, was a 13th-century Scottish bard and prophet, who was taken to the land of the Fairies after falling under the spell of the Fairie Queen.
 Seven years later, he returned to the mortal world, where he found he could no longer tell a lie and was blessed with the gift of prophecy, accurately predicting many great Scottish events, including the death of King Alexander III.

 FYI: Earlston is a small town in the Scottish Borders, and it’s where I lived for most of my childhood.